gwpy/gwpy/docs/astro/index.rst

-.. currentmodule:: pdpy.astro
+.. currentmodule:: pydischarge.astro

-.. _pdpy-astro:
+.. _pydischarge-astro:

 #######################
 Astrophysical modelling
 #######################

-Currently the only methods available from `pdpy.astro` are concerned with calculating sensitive distance.
+Currently the only methods available from `pydischarge.astro` are concerned with calculating sensitive distance.

-.. _pdpy-astro-range:
+.. _pydischarge-astro-range:

 ==================
 Sensitive distance